-Anatomy, location and function of the arachnoid mater.
+Definition, location and structure of the arachnoid mater.

 Hello everyone!
 This is Matt from Kenhub, and in this tutorial, we will be looking at the middle layer of the meninges – the arachnoid mater.
 To begin, let's first look at the meninges.
 The meninges is the collective term for the connective tissues that cover the brain and spinal cord.
 Together, they line the cranium and vertebral canal providing protection to the central nervous system, the CNS.

 The three layers of tissues that form this protective covering are shown here from outermost to innermost layer - the dura mater, the arachnoid mater and the pia mater.
 The arachnoid mater is the middle layer of the meninges inferior to the dura mater but superior to the pia mater.
 The term arachnoid is a reference to the spider web-like appearance of the arachnoid mater fibers where they attach to the underlying pia mater.
 The arachnoid mater is a delicate, impermeable, avascular membrane reinforced by the inner meningeal layer of the dura mater.
 Highlighted in green in the images, it covers the brain and the spinal cord in a similar arrangement and contributes to the circulation of cerebrospinal fluid (CSF) throughout the central nervous system.